isaacbutz280/Rust/slides/README.md

 This was my first real project in Rust.
 The inspiration was from downloading lecture slides from professors that were constantly named something useless like "lecture1".
 The program takes an [Operator](#operations), [Format](#format) and optional [Directory](#directory) argument.
 It was designed for Windows systems, and to be run through
 PowerShell by invoking either cargo run or the executable directly, henceforth referred to as `slides.exe`.
+Limited testing has been done on Git Bash or Linux terminals.
 Also be sure to see the [Caution](#a-word-of-caution) at the bottom.

 ### Operations